g-stavrakis/Imdb_helpful_reviews_detection-NLP/README.md

 # Results

-The approach of the project was to initiate and train an unoptimised model and then perform hyperparamenter tuning to choose the optimised parameters.
-The models were validated into the validation set and also in training to inspect potential bias to the trained models.
+The approach of the project was to initiate and train an unoptimised model and then perform hyperparameter tuning to choose the optimised parameters.
+The models were validated in the validation set and also in training to inspect potential bias in the trained models.
 The results for the machine learning models can be seen here:

 <p align="center">
   <img src="Graphs/ml_results.png" width=65% height=65%>
 </p>

-Then the same approache was followed for the neural networks providing the following results:
+Then the same approach was followed for the neural networks, providing the following results:

 <p align="center">
   <img src="Graphs/dl_results.png" width=65% height=65%>